Share

 But how exactly does storytelling improve your videos?
 Here are a few ways:

-It helps you create an emotional bond.
-By adding engaging stories and memorable characters, you can form an emotional bond with your audience.
+• It helps you create an emotional bond.
+Adding engaging stories and memorable characters can form an emotional bond with your audience.

-It keeps viewers hooked.
-They’ll always want to know what’s next — whether that’s a continuation of the story, a product launch, or any other special event.
+• It keeps viewers hooked.
+They’ll always want to know what’s next — whether that’s a story continuation, product launch, or any other special event.

 Here’s an example of good storytelling in practice for a B2C brand: